woven-visionai/wts-dataset/README.md

 - BBox for the target pedestrian and vehicle.
 - Description for the traffic scenario focuses on the `location, attention, behavior, context` regarding the pedestrian and vehicle.

-Plan to update the 3D Gaze and Location annotations for use, please keep watching!
+Will update the 3D Gaze and Location annotations for use (stay tuned).

 Caption annotations for each scenario, notice that multi-view videos share the same caption:
 ```